sodascience/metasyn/docs/source/faq.rst

 FAQ
 ===

 Here, we've compiled answers to commonly asked questions about ``metasyn`` and its development.
 If you have any other questions, need further assistance, or want to discuss something related to metasyn, don't hesitate to contact us directly.
-You can find our contact details on the :doc:`contact page </about/contact>`.
+You can find our contact details on the :ref:`contact page <contact us>`.
 We're more than happy to assist you and provide any additional information you may need.

 **Can I use pandas DataFrames with metasyn?**
 -----------------------------------------------